 Plan for a firewall that can handle 20 to 30% more speed than you expect to have available from your Internet connection.
 Additionally, you need to know what resources inside the network will need to be accessible from outside of the network.
 Servers, client VPN connections, a DMZ network, and/or connecting multiple remote locations to one another via persistent VPN connections, or SD-WAN connections.

 Once you know what needs to be accessible from the outside world, you’ll want to know what special needs your internal resources will have for your network.
-Do you plan on having a voice over IP phones on your network?
+Do you plan on having a voice-over IP phone on your network?
 Do you plan to allow gaming?
-Would you like to de-prioritize streaming and gaming so those non-work related traffic types can’t monopolize your network?
+Would you like to de-prioritize streaming and gaming so those non-work-related traffic types can’t monopolize your network?
 Pay attention to planning redundancy into things like your firewall, but also mission-critical switching equipment and power management to all of the devices necessary to keep the network running during a power outage.
 That is unless your business could easily survive to shut down for a while in the event of a major power failure.
-These points will help you to not only understand how you will choose, setup and maintain your firewall, but may also help you to find holes in your design.
+These points will help you to not only understand how you will choose, setup, and maintain your firewall, but may also help you to find holes in your design.